-Continue to work cooperatively with the Fire Districts and the Glenn County Air Pollution Control District to train local personnel in the specialized identification, handling and cleanup procedures that are required for radioactive, toxic, and hazardous substance spills.
+Continue to work cooperatively with the Fire Districts and the Glenn County Air Pollution Control District to ensure local personnel is properly trained and certified (HAZWOPER, etc.) in the specialized identification, handling and cleanup procedures that are required for radioactive, toxic, and hazardous substance spills.